Quickstart: Create a data factory by using the Azure Data Factory UI

 Create a data factory

-Select New on the left menu, select Data + Analytics, and then select Data Factory.
+Select Create a resource on the left menu, select Analytics, and then select Data Factory.

 On the New data factory page, enter ADFTutorialDataFactory for Name.